-The drop boxes in the Student Services course are for your use as you work through the early drafts of your paper.
-Follow your instructor's directions for submission of your final draft.
+The drop boxes in the Student Success course are for your use as you work through the early drafts of your paper.
+Follow your instructor's directions for the submission of your final draft.

 - TurnItIn is a tool to help you detect plagiarism in your written work; in is not a definitive indicator of originality or plagiarism.

-- When reviewing your similarity report, regardless of the similarity index obtained, be sure that your review all of the matches identified by TurnItIn to assess whether or not you have paraphrased adequately and cited appropriately for each match.
+- When reviewing your similarity report, regardless of the similarity index obtained, be sure that you review all of the matches identified by TurnItIn to assess whether or not you have paraphrased adequately and cited appropriately for each match.

 - Due to the way that TurnItIn is set up, if you resubmit a paper after making alterations, you may have to wait up to 24 hours to receive the similarity report.
 Please plan accordingly.

 - SafeAssign, a Blackboard plagiarism resource, and the Grammarly plagiarism tool are also available to you.
 Neither of these resources are as robust as TurnItIn and will not detect as many matches as TurnItIn.
 Their data bases consist primarily of internet sources.
 TurnItIn is your best option for plagiarism detection.

 NetTutor provides you with writing tutoring and subject-matter tutoring for many of the classes that you will be taking.
 You have the option of synchronous or asynchronous tutoring.
 In a synchronous/live tutoring session you will connect one-on-one with a live tutor to answer your questions about your paper or course content.
 Upon your request, the tutor can activate audio and video, otherwise you will communicate by texting.
 With asynchronous help, you will receive a response within 48 to 72 hours, depending on the availability of tutors and the number of students seeking assistance at that time.
 Certain times of the semester, such as midterm and the final weeks of class, may have higher usage and require longer wait times.
 Please plan accordingly.